GisungSim/GisungSim.github.io/my-father.md

 This job, which many might overlook, has been instrumental in achieving a milestone for our family – purchasing our first house.
 Although we own only a fraction of it due to a loan, this house symbolizes much more than a physical structure to us.
 It represents the stability and security my father has tirelessly worked for throughout his life.

 My father's journey, marked by hardships and setbacks, is a narrative of unwavering hope and perseverance.
-Even when faced with profound losses, like his hard-earned savings taken by a relative never to be returned, he pressed on, never succumbing to despair.
+Even when faced with profound losses, like all his hard-earned savings taken by a relative never to be returned, he pressed on, never succumbing to despair.
 His strength in these moments of adversity is a powerful reminder of the human spirit's resilience.

 He has shown me the true value of hard work and dedication.
 Waking up at 2 AM to start his workday by 3 AM, he has never taken a day off, embodying a work ethic that is nothing short of inspiring.
 Through his actions, he has taught me that steadfast commitment and a strong will can create a foundation of stability and security, even in the most challenging circumstances.